 Communities that are home to these casino resorts will bear disproportionate social, economic, and municipal costs.
 Earlier versions of legislation in Georgia allocates just 1-3% of total state revenue to the local community, which is significantly lower than states such as Pennsylvania (7-14%), New York (10%), and Massachusetts (6.5%).

-There are several types of social impacts that need to be considered and planned for, including problem gambling, crime, bankruptcy, political corruption, and other quality of life issues.
-The extent of these impacts can vary due to several factors, including size and location of a casino, as well as mitigation efforts in place in the surrounding areas.
-Quality of life issues, such as homelessness, disorderly conduct, and human trafficking, are largely understudied in current published research.
-Therefore, funding for related mitigation efforts should be flexible and responsive to the impacts identified in the ongoing research to ease any problems created or exacerbated by the casinos.
+Lawmakers must consider and plan for social impacts, including gambling addiction, crime, bankruptcy, and other quality of life issues like homelessness, disorderly conduct, and human trafficking.
+The extent of these impacts is dependent on several factors, including size and location of a casino and mitigation efforts in place.
+Therefore, funding for related mitigation efforts should be flexible and responsive to address problems created or exacerbated by casinos.

 Local communities must have a seat at the table to negotiate specific objectives before allowing casino development.
 Without it, they are unlikely to see a positive impact from gaming.
 Because these resort-style casinos are essentially self-contained, they have not been a major catalyst to other development.
 Other states have emphasized that the proposed development should leverage – not recreate – the surrounding hospitality and leisure assets.
 While casinos can be effective for driving initial investment, specific objectives should be negotiated at the local level.